brandesmoore/capstone_track_and_field/README.md

-1. Based on the 2019 NCAA T&F Outdoor Championship athletes, would any of the athletes finishing times or distances surpass the Summer 2016 Olympic medalists?
+1. Based on the 2019 NCAA T&F Outdoor Championship athletes, would any of the athletes finishing times or distances (Appendix) surpass the Summer 2016 Olympic medalists?
 1. Over the past three years (2017-2019), how often was an NCAA record set for these events?

     a.
 Did the NCAA record surpass the previous World record?
 3. How often do younger athletes win over the older athletes in the Summer Olympics?
-4. How have finishing times changed for the 100m Olympic winner from 2004-2016 to determine the fastest man and woman in the world?
+4. (Appendix) How have finishing times changed for the 100m Olympic winner from 2004-2016 to determine the fastest man and woman in the world?

     a.
 How have the finishing times changed for collegiate athletes for the same time period?
-(Appendix)